 Teach is known as the “Joon Min Oppa” of Sejong High, a title he grudgingly accepts because everyone on campus found out that he’s Youn Joon Min’s hyung.

 As the oldest, Joon Tae is aware of his family’s pitiful drama.
 The experience of losing his parents made him a sullen child.
 But he grew up to be just like his father; quiet, thoughtful, and very shy.

 Chun Ho had taken an instant liking to Joon Tae because he had the same genius mind for arithmetic and pushed him to academic excellence.
 Joon Min teases Joon Tae that he is so bland he can blend in with the wallpaper, but Joon Tae is perfectly fine with that.
-He doesn’t have a “desperate need for attention” like his dongsaeng.
+He claims he doesn’t have a “desperate need for attention” like his dongsaeng.